dmx-systems/dmx-documentation/docs/installation.rst

 To change the port edit ``org.osgi.service.http.port`` in file ``dmx-5.2/conf/config.properties``.
 For the change to take effect, the DMX Server needs to be restarted, that is :ref:`stopped <stop-server>` and :ref:`started <start-server>` in turn.

-Further configuration options are described in the :ref:`Admin Guide <admin>`.
+Further configuration options are described in the :ref:`DMX Admin Guide <admin>`.

 .. _start-server: